 - Proof of income that demonstrates your financial losses

 When a car accident leads to injuries and property damage, you might prefer to focus on your physical recovery rather than on compiling a mountain of paperwork.
-When your compensation claim is represented by a personal injury lawyer, they will concentrate on your financial recovery.
+When a personal injury lawyer represents your compensation claim, they will concentrate on your financial recovery.

 You May Only Have a Limited Time to Act

-Failing to file your lawsuit within the allotted time could prevent you from seeking the financial compensation you are entitled to.
-With enough notice, your legal team may be able to make sure of the timely filing of your lawsuit and remove the risk of having your pending lawsuit disqualified or dismissed.
+Failing to file your lawsuit within the allotted time could prevent you from seeking the financial compensation you deserve.
+With enough notice, your legal team may be able to make sure of the timely filing of your lawsuit.
+This can remove the risk of having your pending lawsuit disqualified or dismissed.

 If a car accident claims the life of a family member, you might have the basis of a wrongful death lawsuit.
 The two-year timeline for filing your wrongful death lawsuit starts on the date of your loved one’s demise.
 Your legal team may also explain how the presence of a minor and other factors might toll, or temporarily pause, the statute of limitations.